Taxis by country: Mexico

 In Mexico City, according to Mexican legislation introduced in 2001, public taxicabs (in contrast with private taxicabs, or taxis de sitio) must be four-door, painted in red with a white roof, and almost all new taxis are Nissan Tsurus.
-Before 2001 most taxicabs were green Volkswagen Beetles with a white roof.
-They had the front passenger seat removed in order to ease entry for passengers.
-At the moment, the taxi population is in a transition period, with both types in use.
+Using taxis that do not have an updated color scheme (the current one is white and pink) is not recommended, as these tend to be unregulated.